honkitng/GemIO/README.md

 # RELION cleaup

-This program can be used to remove movies, micrographs and jpeg files following motion correction.
+This program can be used to remove movies, micrographs (with associated relion generated files) and jpeg files following motion correction.

 ## Requirements
 * python3.6